S3-working-group/s3-practical-guide/docs/agreement.md

 Shared guidelines about why, how and when to act, and what is specifically required, enable effective collaboration.

-Agreements are created in response to <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+Agreements are created in response to <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">organizational drivers</dfn>, are **regularly reviewed** and evolved as necessary.

 **Overall accountability** for an agreement lies with the people that make them.